 Content marketing is still the preferred technique for many brands, and with good reason.
 It’s a tried-and-true strategy with a solid track record.

-First, it is essential to note that influencer and content marketing may be pretty powerful and should be included in a company’s marketing mix.
-This is mainly because these two marketing styles assist a business differently.
+First, it is essential to note that influencer and content marketing may be pretty powerful and should both be included in a company’s marketing mix.
+This is mainly because these two marketing styles help a business in different ways.

 Influencer marketing increases brand exposure and social proof, but content marketing establishes authority and adds value.